Goldsmith C. Gilbert Historic District

-Goldsmith C. Gilbert Historic District is a national historic district located at Muncie, Delaware County, Indiana.
+Goldsmith C. Gilbert Historic District is a national historic district located at Muncie, Indiana.
 It encompasses 75 contributing buildings and is located in the oldest residential section of Muncie.
 The district includes notable examples of Late Victorian, Colonial Revival, and Bungalow / American Craftsman style architecture.
 Located in the district is the separately listed J.C.
 Johnson House.
 Other notable buildings include the A.L.
 Johnson House, Meeks Mortuary Building, Joseph Hummel House, and Miller Livery (1916).

+The district is named for Goldsmith C. Gilbert, a prominent resident in Muncie's early history.
+Arriving in the area in 1823, Gilbert built a log cabin (partially within the modern boundaries of the District) as well as a trading post (in northern Delaware County, outside of the District).

+The J.C.
+Johnson and A.L.
+Johnson Houses were lived in by brothers and local businessmen, John C. Johnson and Abbott L. Johnson, originally from New York.
+Abbott Johnson founded the Warner Gear Company, which later formed BorgWarner.